Step 4.4 — Invoice Generation in QBO (Interim Workflow)

 🎯 Ideal State

-2. Invoice records generate in EZ-Loader
+2. Invoice records generate in MVMNT

 3. Invoices sync to QuickBooks-Online for accounting records